Authentication

 Essential

 While there may be times that you need to share access to an account with another person, you should generally avoid doing this because it makes it easier for the account to become compromised.
-If you absolutely do need to share a password for example when working on a team with a shared account this should be done via features built into a password manager.
+If you absolutely do need to share a password — for example, when working on a team with a shared account — this should be done via features built into a password manager.

 Essential